LelethuDyokomba/EEE3088F-Group31-Micro-mouse-project/README.md

-> - To operate 2 motors with the pins available to you (listed in Table 3).
-You will need to control 2x motors which could each draw 200mA at the highest voltage of a 1S1P battery (the battery is further specified in the battery section).
+> - To operate 2 motors with the pins available (listed in Table 3).
+Needs to control 2x motors which could each draw 200mA at the highest voltage of a 1S1P battery (the battery is further specified in the battery section).
 > - Needs to provide an analog connection that provides information on the battery's voltage